ecmwf/odc/docs/content/implementation/decoding-data.rst

 .. note::

    The **Decoder** does not have to be filled in from the information in the **Frame**, and certainly not from the current one.
 A decoder can be reused.
-For example in the case of a sequence of incompatible frames that have just two columns in common, it is possible to use one decoder to extract just those two columns from all the frames.
+For example in the case of a sequence of :ref:`incompatible frames <data-compatibility>` that have just two columns in common, it is possible to use one decoder to extract just those two columns from all the frames.

 The **Decoder** provides several options for handling memory layouts.